NCAS-CMS/cf-python/docs/source/tutorial.rst

    >>> cf.write(g, 'flat.nc', group=False)

-NetCDF variables in the flattened output file will inherit any netCDF group attributes, providing that they are not superceded by variable attributes.
+NetCDF variables in the flattened output file will inherit any netCDF group attributes, providing that they are not superseded by variable attributes.
 The output netCDF variable and dimension names will be taken as the basenames of any that have been pre-defined.
 This is the case in file ``flat.nc``, for which the netCDF variable ``q`` has